pg-format/pgraphs/docs/pg-format.md

 ## PG-JSON

-**PG-JSON** is a serialization of the same property graph data model in JSON.
+**PG-JSON** is a serialization of the property graph data model in JSON.
 A graph is encoded as JSON object with exactely two fields:

 - `nodes` an array of nodes
 - `edges` an array of edges